GFDRR/thinkhazardmethods/source/includes/posts/_00-hazardsum.md

 <td>Description of hazard</td></tr></table>

 ## METEO-CLIMATOLOGICAL HAZARDS
 A hazard caused by extreme weather and atmospheric conditions.
 Meteorological hazards range from hours to days, and influence the micro- to meso- scale.
 Climatological hazards are meso- to macro-scale processes ranging from intra-seasonal to multi-decadal climate variability.
+Human-induced global worming has a strong effect on the frequency and magnitude of such hazards.

 <table><tr><td width="200" align=center>
 Cyclonic Strong Winds